Edwin Albert Link: Submersibles

 In March 1967, Link launched Deep Diver, the first small submersible designed for lockout diving, allowing divers to leave and enter the craft while underwater.
 Deep Diver carried out many scientific missions in 1967 and 1968, including a 430 ft lockout dive in 1967 (at the same location as the 1964 Sténuit-Lindbergh dive) and a 700 ft lockout dive near Great Stirrup Cay in 1968.
 Dr. MacInnis participated in both of these dives as an observer in Deep Divers forward chamber.

 Later in 1968, after Deep Diver had been requisitioned by the United States Navy to help search for the lost submarine USS Scorpion, the Bureau of Ships determined that Deep Diver was unsafe for use at great depths or in extremely cold temperatures because of the substitution of the wrong kind of steel, which became brittle in cold water, in some parts of the sub.
 Link proceeded to design a new lockout sub with a distinctive acrylic bubble as the forward pilot/observer compartment.
 In January 1971 the new sub was launched and commissioned to the Smithsonian Institution.
 It was named the Johnson Sea Link after its donors, Link and his friend John Seward Johnson I.

 Death of son

-In June 1973, Link's 31-year-old son, Edwin Clayton Link, and another diver, 51-year-old Albert D. Stover, died during a seemingly routine dive off Key West.
+In June 1973, Link's 31-year-old son, Edwin Clayton Link, and another diver, 51-year-old Albert D. Stover, died during a scheduled dive off Key West.
 They suffered carbon dioxide poisoning when the Johnson Sea Link became trapped in debris around a Navy destroyer, the Fred T. Berry, which had been sunk to create an artificial reef.
 The submersible's other two occupants survived.
 Over the next two years, Edwin Link designed an unmanned Cabled Observation and Rescue Device (CORD) that could free a trapped submersible.